 This is part of caring for the animal and thus a cost the homeowner needs to assume.

-At our bad house sit, upon arrival the homeowner told us that the car should only be used for emergencies, and that we could walk 2 km down the busy road to the grocery store.
-Yet she didn’t have a problem with us driving it back from dropping her off (though she did not offer to pick us up from the station 10 minutes away when we arrived).
+At our bad house sit, upon arrival the homeowner told us that the car should only be used for emergencies, and that we could walk two kilometers down the shoulderless/no sidewalk busy road to the grocery store.
+Yet she didn’t have a problem with us driving it back from dropping her off (though she did not offer to pick us up from the station ten minutes away when we arrived).

 For longer house sits, some homeowners will ask that house sitters pay utilities.